Food fortification: Limited absorption

-One factor that limits the benefits of food fortification is that isolated nutrients added back into a processed food that has had many of its nutrients removed, does not always result in the added nutrients being as bioavailable as they would be in the original, whole food.
+One factor that limits the benefits of food fortification is that isolated nutrients added back into a processed food that has had many of its nutrients removed does not always result in the added nutrients being as bioavailable as they would be in the original, whole food.
 An example is skim milk that has had the fat removed, and then had vitamin A and vitamin D added back.
 Vitamins A and D are both fat-soluble and non-water-soluble, so a person consuming skim milk without fats may not be able to absorb as much of these vitamins as one would be able to absorb from drinking whole milk.
 On the other hand, the nutrient added as a fortificant may have a higher bioavailability than from foods, which is the case with folic acid used to increase folate intakes.

 Phytochemicals such as phytic acid in cereal grains can also impact nutrient absorption, limiting the bioavailability of intrinsic and additional nutrients, and reducing the effectiveness of fortification programs.

 Different forms of micronutrients

 There is a concern that micronutrients are legally defined in such a way that does not distinguish between different forms, and that fortified foods often have nutrients in a balance that would not occur naturally.
 For example, in the U.S., food is fortified with folic acid, which is one of the many naturally occurring forms of folate, and which only contributes a minor amount to the folates occurring in natural foods.
-In many cases, such as with folate, it is an open question of whether or not there are any benefits or risks to consuming folic acid in this form.

-In many cases, the micronutrients added to foods in fortification are synthetic.

 Certain forms of micronutrients can be actively toxic in a sufficiently high dose, even if other forms are safe at the same or much higher doses.
 There are examples of such toxicity in both synthetic and naturally occurring forms of vitamins.
 Retinol, the active form of Vitamin A, is toxic in a much lower dose than other forms, such as beta carotene.
 Menadione, a phased-out synthetic form of Vitamin K, is also known to be toxic.